KABoissonneault/KingmakerBugfixes/README.md

 - Fix unit Inspector's Damage Reduction exceptions line rendering composite conditions ex: "Slashing and Magic" as "Slashingandmagic"
 - Fixed Tormentor showing "Comforter" as the debuff on targets (text change only)
 - Removed useless saving throw on Gamekeeper of the First World.
 Now showing debuff on affected target
+- Added support for fixing typos and text inconsistencies through the "DefaultStrings_<locale>.json" file.
+See DefaultStrings_enGB.json for all the changes in the English version

 ### Changes